C2SM/icon4py/model/README.md

 pip install -r requirements-dev.txt
 ```

-**Note**: For detailed information specific to each component, please refer to the README in their respective subfolders.
+**Note**: For more information specific to each component, please refer to the README in their respective subfolders.